-Žeželj Bridge is a tied-arch bridge on the Danube river in Novi Sad, Vojvodina, Serbia.
-The name Žeželj Bridge came from Branko Žeželj (1910 - 1995), who was the bridge's designer and engineer, .
+Žeželj Bridge is a tied-arch bridge over the Danube river in Novi Sad, Serbia.
+The name came from Branko Žeželj (1910 - 1995), the bridge's designer and engineer.

-The bridge was originally built in 1961, and was destroyed during the 1999 NATO bombings of Yugoslavia.
-Completed in 2018, the new bridge features two elegant steel arches and serves both road and railway traffic, enhancing regional connectivity.
+It was originally built in 1961, and was destroyed during the 1999 NATO bombings of Yugoslavia.
+The new bridge was finished in 2018, featuring elegant steel arches, and also serving as road and railway traffic, also enhancing regional connectivity.

 Excellent work on the bridge; it looks great!